habualoush/mullvad/README.md

 ## Features

-- 🌍 **Real-time Mullvad API integration** - Fetches live server data from Mullvad's official API
+- **Real-time Mullvad API integration** - Fetches live server data from Mullvad's official API
-- 📍 **Find the closest server** to your current location using browser geolocation
+- **Find the closest server** to your current location using browser geolocation
-- 🎯 **Distance calculation** using the Haversine formula
+- **Distance calculation** using the Haversine formula
-- 🔍 **Ping servers** to measure actual latency (requires server to be accessible)
+- **Ping servers** to measure actual latency (requires server to be accessible)
-- 🗺️ **Automatic geocoding** of city locations using OpenStreetMap Nominatim API
+- **Automatic geocoding** of city locations using OpenStreetMap Nominatim API
-- 💻 Modern, responsive UI with gradient styling and comprehensive instructions
+- **Modern, responsive UI** with gradient styling and comprehensive instructions
-- 📊 Shows server details: provider, speed, ownership status, and more
+- **Server details** - Shows provider, speed, ownership status, and more
-- 🔝 **Back to top button** for easy navigation
+- **Back to top button** for easy navigation
-- 🏠 **Clickable homepage title** to reset and return to start
+- **Clickable homepage title** to reset and return to start
-- 🎨 **GitHub Sponsors integration** for project support
+- **GitHub Sponsors integration** for project support
-- 🚀 **SEO optimized** with comprehensive meta tags for better search visibility
+- **SEO optimized** with comprehensive meta tags for better search visibility
-- 📱 **Mobile-friendly** with responsive design and PWA capabilities
+- **Mobile-friendly** with responsive design and PWA capabilities

 ## Data Sources